-What is the new "New light solver" option?
+What is the Adaptive light solver (New light solver) option?

 What is it?

-The New light solver (experimental) option found under Render Setup > Performance toggles new experimental method of rendering lights introduced in Corona Renderer 1.7.
+The Adaptive light solver option (formerly known as New light solver) found under Render Setup > Performance toggles the new improved method of rendering lights introduced in Corona Renderer 1.7.

 This optional new algorithm can speed up your renders by up to 6 times by learning which scene lights are important at a particular location.
 Those lights then receive more rays than the others, resulting in a lower noise level.

-Enabling this option may significantly reduce render times in scenes:
+Enabling this option may significantly reduce render times, especially in scenes:

 - With many lights (e.g. 10 or more)